Conductor (rail): Remote control locomotives

-By the late 1990s, remote control locomotives were increasingly popular on North American railroads for switching duties in rail yards.
+By the late 1990s, remote-control (RCO) locomotives were increasingly popular on North American railroads for switching duties in rail yards.
 This system allows the conductor to directly control the locomotive(s) via a wireless remote unit, as opposed to radioing commands to an engineer in the cab.
-Some Class I Rail Yards utilize RCO packs for their conductors, while others do not, depending on the size and type of Yard.
-Class I Railroads train conductors on the use of RCO packs with classroom and hands-on instruction, culminating with on-the-job training and certification as a RCO operator.
-Currently, Class I railroads such as Norfolk Southern require RCO qualified conductors to work from job boards that perform RCO operations exclusively (when in a yard that utilizes RCO switching).
-This ensures the extra training and pay these conductors receive will provide the company with maximum value for the investment.
+Some Class I rail yards use RCO packs for their conductors, while others do not, depending on the size and type of yard.
+Class I railroads train conductors on the use of RCO packs with classroom and hands-on instruction, culminating with on-the-job training and certification as an RCO operator.
+Currently, Class I railroads such as Norfolk Southern require RCO-qualified conductors to work from job boards that perform RCO operations exclusively (when in a yard that uses RCO switching).

 Train hosts

-As there is no explicit Federal requirement for a two-person train crew in the United States, the Utah Transit Authority originally planned their FrontRunner service to be operated by an operator only, with revenue collected by a proof-of-payment system.
+As no explicit federal requirement exists for a two-person train crew in the United States, the Utah Transit Authority originally planned their FrontRunner service to be operated by an operator only, with revenue collected by a proof-of-payment system.
 Before operation began, the FRA required FrontRunner to employ a second crewmember on each train to assist with emergency evacuation, disabled access, and other safety-sensitive situations.
-FrontRunner classified this job as a train host, with a focus on customer service rather than railroad operations.
-Some other services, such as Amtrak's Downeaster, also use train hosts (paid or volunteer) to assist the assistant conductor with non-revenue-related customer service duties.
+FrontRunner classified this job as a "train host", with a focus on customer service rather than railroad operations.
+Some other services, such as Amtrak's Downeaster, also use train hosts to assist the assistant conductor with nonrevenue-related customer-service duties.